The Cohort Arc

 Mentorship Network.

 Not finding a contact.
-Entering a circle — a sustained relationship with someone who has done something serious and believes you will too.
+Entering a lineage, a sustained relationship with someone who has done something serious and believes you will too.

 01 Mentorship 02 Conferences 03 Projects 04 Publication